DKormann/find_box/src/notes.md

 rule uses only one static allocated array that holds all temporary data as well. the array is allocated at function creation time.

-update:
+update loop inlining: around 400k

-around 400k with loop inlining.
+update locals instead of array index: 15000k